 collection of Victorian-era architecture and great restaurants.
 Nearby

 is Fort Worden State Park and Conference Center.
 There is ferry

-service to Whidbey Island and seasonal passenger ferry service to the
+service to Whidbey Island and seasonal passenger ferry service to

-San Juan Islands.
+the San Juan Islands.

-I recommend three restaurants - T's, where we had lunch; The Belmont,
+I recommend three restaurants - T's, where we had lunch; The

-hotel; and the Creperie, in the same block.
+street from the hotel; and the Creperie, in the same block.

 Above and to the left are views of

 various historical buildings and homes